jeffcct/Stats220/README.md

 # Stats220
-**This reposotory is for *Stats220 - data technologies*.
+**This reposotory is for *Stats220 - Data Technologies*.
 This course focuses on coding in R to learn how to use data technologies that will be used in my future doing data science.**
 ## Assignment 1
 In this assignment we had to:
 1. create a github account and repository